 In the spirit of Christmas, which was about a week away, there was also a huge Christmas tree and LEDs on the stairs spelling out various Christmas messages.

 We then headed over to the arcade where I tried my hand at a claw machine for the first time (in Japan).
 After failing 5 times I was about to give up when my friend told me it was doing it wrong and that I had to press the button twice (once to drop the claw and once to grab on the toy).
 I then got it on my first try.
 We also tried one of those photo booths (purikura) that hilariously alter your face to make the eyes huge and you can edit with sparkles.
 It’s super fun and it was especially funny to see it alter the guys’ faces to make them kawaii.

-But I was really happy (come on it’s nyanko sensei!)
-We did a little bit of shopping around the area (apparently stationary was cheaper there than where I live) before heading back to the dorm.
+But I was really happy (Nyanko sensei’s my favourite!)
+We did a little bit of shopping around the area (apparently the stationary was cheaper there than where I live) before heading back to the dorm.
 I walked a lot less than usual (9774 steps) but I had a lot of fun!